coderaiser/putout/docs/putout-script.md

 - ✅ `say()` is an expression
 - ✅ `say();` is a statement

-When you write the expression `foo()` in a pattern, 🐊`PutoutScript` will visit every expression and sub-expression in your program and try to find a match.
+When you write the expression `foo()` in a pattern, 🦎`PutoutScript` will visit every expression and sub-expression in your program and try to find a match.

 ## Partial expressions